 Amendment of Plan.
 Only the Board may amend the 1996 Plan.
-However, stockholder approval would be required for any amendment that would increase the number of shares available for issuance under the 1996 Plan or cause the plan not to comply with Rule 16b-3 (or any successor rule) under the Exchange Act.
+However, stockholder approval would be required for any amendment that would increase the number of shares available for issuance under the 1996 Plan or cause the Plan not to comply with Rule 16b-3 (or any successor rule) under the 1934 Act or Section 422 of the Code.

 Available Shares.
-Subject to adjustment for stock splits or other extraordinary events (such as a change in capitalization), up to 670,000 shares may be issued to participants under the 1996 Plan.
+Subject to adjustment for stock splits or other extraordinary events (such as a change in capitalization), up to 670,000 shares may be transferred to participants under the 1996 Plan.
 Shares related to awards that expire, terminate, or are canceled prior to exercise or are forfeited prior to vesting shall thereafter be available for the granting of other awards.
 Shares, otherwise issuable under an award, that are used to pay an option exercise price, or otherwise used as payment in connection with any award, shall thereafter be available for the granting of other awards.
-In instances where an SAR or other award is settled in cash, the shares related to such award shall remain available for issuance under the 1996 Plan will not be reduced to reflect any dividends or dividend equivalents.
+In instances where an SAR or other award is settled in cash, the shares related to such award shall remain available for granting other awards.
+The maximum number of shares available for issuance under the 1996 Plan shall not be reduced to reflect any dividends or dividend equivalents.